-BA 161 Macroeconomic Principles 3 credits
+BA 161 Principles of Macroeconomics 3 credits

 This course explores GDP, unemployment, business cycles, deficits and debt, markets in an aggregate supply and demand framework, effects of monetary and fiscal policy in markets, and the fractional reserve banking system.
 Prerequisite: BA 160.